 The Somers Partnership Ltd “SPL” processes personal information to enable us to provide advice and professional services as a Recruitment and Networking company.
 SPL is subject to data protection legislation and regulation, and the following aims to outline how we manage the data we hold.
-SPL is registered as a Data Controller under the UK Data Protection Act, registration reference Z9781657, and will comply with the General Data Protection Regulation (GDPR) when it is passed into law in 2018.
+SPL is registered as a Data Controller under the UK Data Protection Act, registration reference Z9781657, and complies with the General Data Protection Regulation (GDPR) effective 25 May 2018.
 By requesting or using our services, you accept and consent to our use of your personal data as outlined in this policy.

 What is personal data?